$Q$- and $A$-Learning Methods for Estimating Optimal Dynamic Treatment Regimes: Simulation Studies

 \section{Simulation Studies}

 We examine the finite sample performance of \iQ- and \iA-learning on a suite of simple test examples via Monte Carlo simulation.
-To illustrate trade-offs between the methods, we begin with correctly specified models and systematically introduce misspecification of the \iQ-function, the propensity model, and both.
-We deliberately focus on situations where the contrast function is correctly specified to gain insight into impact of other model components.
-Scenarios with a misspecified contrast model can be constructed to include or exclude the target $\dopt$, precluding generalizable conclusions.
-See \citet{Stat,Zhang12}, and \citet{Zhang13} for simulations involving misspecified contrast functions and \citet[Section 9]{Robins04} for discussion.
 We emphasize that the methods are straightforward to implement in more complex settings than those here.
+To illustrate trade-offs between the methods, we begin with correctly specified models and systematically introduce misspecification of the \iQ-function, the propensity model and both.
+We focus here on situations where the contrast function is correctly specified to gain insight into impact of other model components.
+Scenarios with a misspecified contrast model can be constructed to include or exclude the target $d^{\mathrm{opt}}$, precluding generalizable conclusions.
+See Section~A.9 of the supplemental article [\citet{Schulte}] and \citeauthor{Stat} (\citeyear{Stat,Zhang12,Zhang13}) for simulations involving misspecified contrast functions and \citet{Robins04}, Section~9, for discussion.